gajus/eslint-plugin-jsdoc/README.md

 - `any`, `*`
 - `Array`, `Object`, `RegExp`, `Date`, `Function`

-<a name="eslint-plugin-jsdoc-rules-no-undefined-types-options-2"></a>
+<a name="eslint-plugin-jsdoc-rules-no-undefined-types-options-3"></a>
 #### Options

 An option object may have the following keys:

 - `preferredTypesDefined` -  If this option is set to `true` and preferred types are indicated within `settings.jsdoc.preferredTypes`, any such types will be assumed to be defined as well.
+Defaults to `false`.
-- `definedTypes` - This array can be populated to indicate other types which are automatically considered as defined (in addition to globals, etc.)
+- `definedTypes` - This array can be populated to indicate other types which are automatically considered as defined (in addition to globals, etc.).
+  Defaults to an empty array.

 |||
 |---|---|